-Other receivables include receivables due from a Sudanese Group of AED 53.8 million (gross AED 115.2 million) (2021: AED 81.3 million; gross AED 115.2 million).
+Other receivables include receivables due from a Sudanese Group of AED 27.84 million (gross AED 89.27 million) (2022: AED 53.80 million; gross AED 115.20 million).
 These receivables are partially secured by post-dated cheques.

-Considering the continued uncertain political situation in Sudan, resulting in consequential delays in recovery, the Group's management has made a provision of AED 27.6 million during the year 2022, against the carrying value of these receivables (2021: AED 7.5 million).
+Considering the uncertain political situation in Sudan, resulting in consequential delays in recovery, the Group's management made a provision of AED 27.6 million during the year 2022 against the carrying value of these receivables.
 Group management continues to monitor the situation closely.